utviklerToni/hver_dag_koding/README.md

 # portfolio_project_0.6

-A website for chefs to share recipe
+a simple full-stack website for chefs to share recipe

 this web app is using REST API & has CRUD functionality.